 When my lovely wife and I were engaged in the mid-2000s, shopping on the internet wasn’t a novelty but people were not buying high dollar items and hoping it would arrive in the mail.

 If you’re looking to buy a diamond ring online, chances are you’ve heard of Blue Nile too.
 You’ve probably also heard that they can offer diamonds up to 40% lower – but can you trust them?
 Are they legitimate?
 Is it safe to buy something so expensive online?

 History of Blue Nile

 Blue Nile would IPO in May 2004, raising $76 million, and would soon find itself one of the largest online sellers of diamonds.
-Blue Nile would eventually go private again, in February 2017, and while we don't have publicly know sales data, they still claim to be the world's largest internet retailer of diamond jewelry.
+Blue Nile would eventually go private again, on February 2017, and while we don’t have publicly know sales data, they still claim to be the world’s largest internet retailer of diamond jewelry.

 They’re an experienced operation and quite large, which hopefully translates to better deals as a result of these economies of scale.
 They publicly state that 70% of their business is in engagement rings.